 Edgewood home prices are not only among the most expensive in Washington, but Edgewood real estate also consistently ranks among the most expensive in America.

-Edgewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Edgewood is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Edgewood who work in office and administrative support (14.09%), management occupations (11.40%), and sales jobs (8.39%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Edgewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Edgewood is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Edgewood who work in office and administrative support (13.31%), management occupations (12.66%), and sales jobs (9.02%).

 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.

+Edgewood is a somewhat ethnically-diverse city.
 The people who call Edgewood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Edgewood residents report their race to be White, followed by Native American.
-Important ancestries of people in Edgewood include Irish, English, Norwegian, and Italian.
+The greatest number of Edgewood residents report their race to be White, followed by Asian.
+Important ancestries of people in Edgewood include English, Irish, Norwegian, and Italian.